Dinna-wn/Auto-encoder-SVM/README.md

 Task 1: Architecture setup and model training

 Task 2: Model Evaluation
+First:
-First, we apply the autoencoder made in Task 1 on the test data to produce reconstruction of the original images.
+- we apply the autoencoder made in Task 1 on the test data to produce reconstruction of the original images.

+Second:
-Second, we take the encoder part of the autoencoder trained in Task 1 and then run all the images from the test data.
+- we take the encoder part of the autoencoder trained in Task 1 and then run all the images from the test data.
 Then, we retrieve the output of the encoder that represents the vector that encodes the test data.

 Third: